Let’s walk side by side through this journey.

 Depending on the stage of breast cancer, it can range from every 3-4 months to every 6 months.

-Depending on the stage of breast cancer we can gather a lot of information from blood work which could include monitoring the cancer, assessing tolerance to treatment, and evaluating for recurrence of disease.
+Depending on the stage of breast cancer we can gather a lot of information from blood work which could include monitoring the cancer, assessing tolerance to treatment, and evaluating for recurrence of disease

-Remission means there is no identifiably evidence of cancer “NED” stands for No Evidence of Disease,
+Remission means there is no identifiably evidence of cancer

 Symptoms of local recurrence could include noticing a firm, non-painful, fixed spot, or skin dimpling, discoloration and changes in your breast.